matq007/matq007.github.io/content/posts/2021/fix-big-sir-fish-shell.md

 ---
-layout: post
-title: "Slow autocomplete in fish-shell on macOS Big Sur"
+title: Slow autocomplete in fish-shell on macOS Big Sur
+summary: When the autocomplete takes for ever.
 date: 2021-01-04
+categories: ["devops"]
 tags: [fish-shell, brew, macos]
-layout: "post"
 ---

 **UPDATE**: Upgrading to fish >3 solves the issues now.